UCI-Libraries/LibAnswers-Webform-Handler/README.md

     The script sets the `Access-Control-Allow-Origin` header.
 Make sure to adjust the value to match your domain or remove this line if not necessary.

+5. **Adjust the submission information**

+   Update the incoming field names based on your specific webform and update the quid to correspond to the queue you want to create the tickets in.
+The LibAnswers API endpoints for retrieving the access token and creating tickets need to be updated for your particular LibAnswers instance.

 ## Usage

 The script can be executed directly by accessing it via a web browser or by submitting a POST request to the script's URL.
 The POST request should include all the necessary data as form fields that match the project detail requirements.